dadasahilakthar/Arcade-game/README.md

 # Cloning of the Project

 1. First we need to clone the project from the udacity blog.
-2. After that we need to read all the files of given arcade game.
+2. Then read all the files given in the project.
-3. Now we need to make the changes only in the app.js file.
+3. We need to make the changes only in the app.js file.
-4.  then the following steps are to be followed.

 ## What I have done to this Project
 1. We need to resolve some errors in app.js file by running the index file in console.